-The black rod also confers +1D to Health and Forte.
-It will slowly dissolve in water, reverting back to essential oil.
+Trouble in Hochen The black rod also confers +1D to Forte and Health.
+It will slowly dissolve in water, reverting to essential oil.
 If burned, it has the same properties as the black oil described previously.
 You also gain the character trait Cold to the Touch, as the rod taps into your soul to fuel its evil magics.
 Black rods are bound to their makers.
 To use one you did not create yourself, you must bond with it.
-To bond with it, you must make a Will test versus the Will of the previous owner.
+To bond with it, you must make a Will test versus the Will of its previous owner.
 If successful, you gain mastery over the device.
 If the test is failed, you become infected with the oil and under the sway of the rod.
 You gain mystical knowledge of the rod's owner's location and must immediately return the rod to him.